 Stock forms of raw materials are often annealed for the improved flexibility needed for future machining.
-Semi-finished parts likewise undergo process annealing, some several times over in between manufacturing processes such as rolling, drawing, forging, spinning, extruding, heading and welding, all of which cause internal stress and reduce the workability of materials.
-Annealing alleviates this stress and is therefore used on finished products before they are to be introduced to the market or fitted to machinery or equipment.
+Semi-finished parts also undergo process annealing, some several times over in between manufacturing processes such as rolling, drawing, forging, spinning, extruding, heading, and welding, all of which cause internal stress and reduce the workability of materials.
+Annealing alleviates this stress, so it is used on finished products before they are to be introduced to the market or fitted to machinery or equipment.
 Many industries utilize this treatment for pipes, tubes, cutlery, engine components and paneling, including automotive, food processing, aerospace, tool and die, and plumbing.

 The first step in any annealing process is to heat the material, be it copper, steel, glass, or ceramic.
 Materials are loaded into batch furnaces or placed on circulating conveyors in continuously-run operations.
 The temperature is raised to the re-crystallization temperature of that material and “soaked” until the piece is uniformly heated.
 The thickness of a part or form therefore has a significant impact on the heat treating process.
-At this temperature, the atomic structure changes as do the physical properties of the metal.
+At this temperature, the atomic structure changes, as do the physical properties of the metal.
 The stresses inherent in the materials relax as crystal defects or dislocations are removed.
 The refined grains then redistribute and begin to reform in finer strain free lattices that nucleate and replace deformations caused by previous stresses.
 Once the materials reach the equilibrium state with uniform composition, they may be slowly cooled to ensure a fine grain.
-Heat treating metals

-through the annealing process is fairly simple.
+Heat treating metals through the annealing process is fairly simple.
 Simplicity, however, does not negate the necessity for extreme precision throughout the process.
 Annealing furnaces must be able to maintain a high degree of temperature accuracy and heating uniformity to ensure that the material is heated evenly throughout.
-The thickness, heat capacity, thermal conductivity and thermal expansion coefficient of a material play a large role in the ease of annealing.
+The thickness, heat capacity, thermal conductivity, and thermal expansion coefficient of a material play a large role in the ease of annealing.
 The details of annealing, such as timing and temperature, are dependent upon the precise composition of the alloy or other material to be processed.
 While re-crystallization temperatures vary widely, a range from 500 degrees Fahrenheit to 1400 degrees Fahrenheit generally satisfies the needs of glass and metallurgical industries.